Time and again, debt collectors try to push the boundaries of what is legally permissible, for example by charging excessive fees.

 On the one hand, the Schufa works exclusively for its members and it can be assumed that operators of subscription traps, for example, do not belong to this group.

 In addition, according to data protection regulations, the transmission of personal data is only permitted with the customer's prior consent.
 What is crucial is that passing on your data is prohibited if you have objected to unauthorized use.

 In the case of legitimate claims, however, a negative Schufa entry can be made after two reminders.

 *SCHUFA Holding AG is a company that acts as a central repository of information about you (the consumer) from utilities, banks, internet providers and more.

 The company tracks all bills or fines over time.
 Using this raw data and analysing it through their own algorithm, they create and record a credit score for all German residents.

 To the Schufa website

-It would be more than reckless to simply ignore the court order to pay.
+If a court order has been issued against you, you must take action.
+It would be more than reckless to simply ignore the court order.
 However, some debt collection agencies also try to confuse you in this context.
-Therefore, you should know the following about the legal dunning procedure and possible further developments.
+Therefore, you should know the following about the legal dunning procedure and what happens next.

 A payment order is issued by a court.
 This is a form filled in by the other party and sent to you by the court without any detailed legal examination.
 The service of the order for payment does not mean that the claim is justified.
 After all, a bailiff at the court has only checked that the order for payment form has been filled in correctly.

 You should read the documents sent by the court with the order for payment very carefully, seek further legal advice and decide whether you wish to lodge an objection.